blefebvre/implementationdetails.dev/_posts/2019-06-26-sqlite-dates-in-react-native.markdown

 }
 {% endhighlight %}

-There are a couple of interesting things happening in the code above:
+There are a couple of things happening in the code above:

 1. Note the `date(transactionDate)` function call.
 This enables us to `ORDER BY` based on the date, amongst other [date-related things](https://www.sqlite.org/lang_datefunc.html).
 In this example the transactions will be ordered oldest to newest.
 2. We can conditionally create a new `Moment` instance if the row's `transactionDate` is defined.
 Otherwise, it will be `null`.